JohnstonCode/svn-scm/README.md

 - [ ] Status Bar
 - [ ] SVN Commands

-## Known Issues
+## Feedback & Contributing

-This is in very early development so will most likely have some issues.
+ * This is a work in progress and im sure there will be some issues.
+ * Please report any bugs, suggestions or documentation requests via the [Issues](https://github.com/JohnstonCode/svn-scm/issues)
+ * Feel free to submit [pull requests](https://github.com/JohnstonCode/svn-scm/pulls)